-Since 2011, significant advances in the treatment of hepatitis C infections have paved the way for 99% cure rates regardless of duration of infection, fibrosis status, dialysis status, transplant, and/or HIV status.
+Since 2011, significant advances in the treatment of hepatitis C infections have paved the way for 99% cure rates regardless of the duration of infection, fibrosis status, dialysis status, transplant, and/or HIV status.

 The UofL Health – Hep C Center leads our area in providing compassionate care, advocacy, and access to curative hepatitis C treatments, liver assessment with Fibroscan, and world-class specialty pharmacy services.
 There is no longer a need to worry about liver biopsies, interferon side effects, or stigma.
 All hepatitis C infected patients benefit from referral, regardless of age, and active or recent drug/alcohol use.

-Our other services include, in-office registration, vaccine services, narcan prescriptions and overdose training, hepatology specialists, in-office lab and validated parking in our hospital garage.
+Our other services include in-office registration, vaccine services, Narcan prescriptions and overdose training, hepatology specialists, in-office lab and validated parking in our hospital garage.

 UofL Health - Hep C Center